-- P+: Excellent work
+P+: Excellent work, very minor issues, if any

-- P: Good work, pass
+P: Good work, some content and/or formatting issues

-- P-: Minor problems, needs improvement
+P-: Minor problems, needs improvement

-- F: Major problems, fail, requires redo
+F: Major problems, fail, requires redo

-Scores on these weekly assignments will be used to adjust the grade given on the final project.
+Scores on the weekly assignments will be used to adjust the grade given on the final project.
 A half letter grade will be added for 3 P+'s accumulated during the semester.
 A half letter grade will be subtracted for 3 P-'s accumulated during the semester.
 If an F is not redone, it will also cause a half letter grade deduction.

-- $3 \times P+$'s: Add one-half letter grade - P: No points added or deducted - $3 \times P$ -'s: Deduct one-half letter grade - F: Deduct one-half letter grade if left uncorrected
+$3 \times P+$ 's: Add one-half letter grade

+P: No points added or deducted

+$3 \times P$ -'s: Deduct one-half letter grade

+F: Deduct one-half letter grade if left uncorrected

 Students who hand in the assignment on time and receive a failing grade will be given the option of handing in one revised version within one week of receipt of the graded assignment.
 The revised report will then be graded.
-No revisions of a failed assignment will be accepted after this one-week timefame, and no subsequent revisions will be accepted after the first revision, although I will be available to meet with you to discuss the material and your performance.
+No revisions of failed assignments will be accepted after this one-week timeframe, and no subsequent revisions will be accepted after the first revision, although I will be available to meet with you to discuss the material and your performance.